 My latest book recommendation for solo travelers is The Good Girl’s Guide to Getting Lost.
 It’s the true story of author Rachel Friedman’s personal evolution through travel.
 In the beginning, she’s your stereotypical “good girl.”
-She tries to please everyone and is so totally focused, she can’t see anything beyond her immediate surrounds.
-And then she gets “lost” in travel.
-By the end of the book, she’s a different woman.
+She tries to please everyone and focuses so much on that, she can’t see anything beyond her immediate surrounds.
+And then she finds herself “lost” in travel.
+By the end of the book, she has become a different woman.
 Much more confident, much happier, and with a richer view of the world and her place in it.

 Twenty second book summary

 The book consists of three main sections: Friedman’s four-month stay in Ireland, her subsequent four-month exploration of Australia, and her five-month journey around South America.
 But it’s really more about Friedman’s personal transformation.
 From a tightly wound, anxious college student into a daring and adventurous world rover.